minorfree/minorfree.github.io/_posts/2022-11-30-minor-sparsity.md

----
-title:  "Sparsity of minor-free graphs"
+# Sparsity of minor-free graphs
-mathjax: true
-layout: post
-categories: media
----

 Planar graphs are sparse: any planar graph with \\(n\\) vertices has at most \\(3n-6\\) edges.
 A simple corollary of this sparsity is that planar graphs are \\(6\\)-colorable.
 There is simple and beautiful proof based on the Euler formula, which can easily be exteded to bounded genus graphs, a more general case: any graph embedddable in orientable surfaces of genus \\(g\\) with \\(n\\) vertices has at most \\(3n + 6g-6\\) edges.